moni-sarah/Create--Virtual-Machine-and-Deploy-a-Web-Server/README.md

-# Create Virtual Machine and Deploy a Web Server
+# Create a Virtual Machine and Deploy a Web Server
 In this Project, I will create a Virtual Machine in Azure to deploy a web server, specifically a Nextcloud server.
 Course Objectives

 # Project Structure
-## The hands on project on Azure: create a Virtual Machine and deploy a web server is divided into following tasks:
+## The hands-on project on Azure: create a Virtual Machine and deploy a web server is divided into the following tasks:

 1. Create a Resource Group